Are you looking for the ultimate 5 days in London itinerary?

 Recently renovated to the tune of eleven million US dollars, this magnificent attraction just recently reopened.
 It was originally painted by James Thornhill 300 years ago or so.

-Stop 6: Visit Eltham Palace For A WOW Moment
+Stop 6: Eltham Palace

-Eltham Palace was once a medieval palace but was renovated by eccentric millionaires into an art deco mansion.
+Eltham Palace was once a medieval palace but was renovated by eccentric millionaires into an Art Deco mansion.

 Located in Greenwich in southeast London, Eltham Palace was the childhood home of Henry VIII.